Symmetric group characters as symmetric functions

-We will show that the fillings of the partition with labels described in the statement of the proposition are in bijection with sequences of partitions and sequences of positions counted by the multinomial coefficients in the expression.

-Take a filling of some of the rows of the partition $\mu$ such that the whole row is is assigned the same label and the total number of cells with label $j$ is equal to $\lambda_j$.
-The rows of $\mu$ that are labeled with $j$ determine a partition $\ga^{(j)}$ of size $\lambda_j$.
+Take a filling of some of the rows of the partition $\mu$ such that the all the cells in a row are assigned the same label and the total number of cells with label $j$ is equal to $\nu_j$.
+The rows of $\mu$ that are labeled with $j$ determine a partition $\ga^{(j)}$ of size $\nu_j$.
 This determines the sequence $\ga^{(\ast)}$.

 Now among the $m_i(\mu)$ parts of the partition $\mu$ that are of size $i$, $m_i(\ga^{(j)})$ parts are labeled with label $j$.
 There are precisely

 ways this can be done.
 In other words, there is a sequence of positions which determines where the $m_i(\ga^{(j)})$ parts of size $i$ are chosen from the $m_i(\mu)$ parts of $\mu$ of size $i$.